-The Woodstock-New Paltz Art & Craft Fairs represent an innovative milestone in what has become an institution in art merchandising and presentation.
+Quail Hollow Events produce craft festivals that have become institutions in art merchandising and presentation.
 Visitors will instantly recognize an excitement seldom experienced at shows.

-The Fairs are not merely a random group of artists assembled to sell their wares—supermarket style.
+Our events are not merely a random group of artists assembled to sell their wares—supermarket style.
 Instead we have developed a vibrancy centered around the energies and talents of the 300 independently juried artists and craftspeople from all over the USA.
-The shows, held over Memorial and Labor Day weekends, have indeed become a national tradition of excellence, and continue to be rated among the best Art & Crafts Fairs in the country by Sunshine Artist.
+Our shows have indeed become a national tradition of excellence, and continue to be rated among the best Art & Crafts Fairs in the country by Sunshine Artist.

 Neil and Scott Rubinstein, Founders